 Life Cycle of Animals (K-3)

-Explore the life cycle of Michigan animals.
+Explore the life cycles of Michigan animals.
 Learn about metamorphosis and how some animals transform during their life cycle.
+Make a "Toad-Abode" to take home for an extra fee.

 Learn about the needs of a plant and its life cycle.
 Then play a fun game to learn about how plants depend on its environment to disperse their seeds!